warp-contracts/cyberpunk-beavers/MANUAL.md

 1. deathmatch - where players collect tokens and fight each others, respawning after each death
 2. battle royale - where additionally the map shrinks in certain moments of the game and players are not respawned after death.
+3. horde - players cooperate and try to defeat new waves of monsters

 ### Core mechanics